 Ditch the Disposables

 You don’t have to eat like a first-year college student when you camp.
 Fix healthy meals like you would at home.
 Just simplify them a bit.
-Keep your meals under 5 ingredients to minimize the number of ingredients you need to pack.
+Keep your meals with 5 ingredients or less to minimize the number of ingredients you need to pack.
 Pancakes and skinny biscuits are a staple camping breakfast for us.
-Sandwiches are also pretty popular.
+Sandwiches, stir-fry, and burritos are also pretty popular.

 For your ingredients, consider bringing some of your bulk staples in smaller containers or jars.
-I use mason jars for rice and quinoa and even use a few of my old plastic containers.
+I use mason jars for rice and quinoa and even use a few of my old plastic containers to store dry goods.

-To make managing food waste easy, make sure you do 2 things.
-1. Be very mindful of how much food you’ll eat and only bring what you will finish.
-2. Prep as much as you possibly can at home.
+- Prep as much as you possibly can at home.
 Chop, peel, and core your produce ahead of time so that you can utilize your compost at home rather than have to worry about it in the woods.
 If there’s one thing you don’t want to have in or around your tent, it’s easily accessible food.
 Raccoons will be in your tent faster than you can say “banana peels.”
 Don’t even leave your cooler in your tent.
 They’ll still try to get in – it’s happened to me.